oz-weiss/Youtube/README.md

 * Exploring & improving the data
 * Format normalization
 * Nulls handling
-* Outliners handling
+* Outliers handling

 ## Visualisation
 * Explaining the data through graphs

 ## Machine Learning
-* Predicting amount of likes for a video
+* Predicting the amount of likes for a video